sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/expenses.md

 Contractors should also submit expense reports promptly at the end of each month, and include the expenses in their [monthly invoices](invoices.md).
 Once the expenses are approved, the full invoice can be paid.

+Starting February 15, 2022 we will be offering a physical Sourcegraph credit card (US based Mastercard) to our international teammates .
+We are hoping to be able to solve the tax implications around reimbursements for home office, professional development, travel, and other reimbursable expenses.
+You may request your card by filling up this [spreadsheet](https://docs.google.com/spreadsheets/d/1Hj9VbWMh4BiZdUPLJWSOWgz5784gOVJH9FXoY_YGDkQ/edit?usp=sharing).
+If you have any question, reach out to #expense-inquiries.

+If you currently hold a Brex physical card, an Airbase physical card will be issued to replace it.
+Once you have a card you will be responsible for providing the correct expense categories in Airbase and uploading receipts for all purchases.
+Failure to do so after warnings will result in your card being cancelled.
+Items purchased on a company credit should not be added to invoices or expense reports.
+Note that these cards take 7 days to ship within the US and longer for international addresses.
+These cards are tied to a specific teammate rather than a specific vendor.

 ## Internet, phone, and wellness benefits

 - For US based teammates: these fringe benefits are automatically added to your paycheck (the total amount is split up over both paychecks for the month), there is no need to submit them via Expensify.